-l: had been over a month sine the armies sailed for Palanthas.
+It had been over a month sine the armies sailed for Palanthas.
 The news Gunthar received from that city was snot good.
-A report had arrived early an the rncrning of the twenkyeigh:h, :n fact. heading it twice over, he sighed heavily, frowned, and tucked the paper into his belt.
+A report had arrived early an the morning of the twenty eight, in fact, heading it twice over, he sighed heavily, frowned, and tucked the paper into his belt.